 In South Africa, Blue Flag has been operational since 2001 and has proud municipal, marina and tourism boat partners in 18 coastal municipalities around the country.

 Blue Flag is voluntary, which shows a very strong commitment to environmental sustainability from those municipalities, marina’s and tourism boat operators that are awarded annually.
 All properties and companies that apply for the Blue Flag award are assessed by a South African National Jury as well as by the Blue Flag International Jury in Europe.

-Please ensure all attachments are included in your application and emailed to email@example.com by no later than 25 April 2022.
+Please ensure all attachments are included with your application and emailed to firstname.lastname@example.org

 Toward the end of 1998 CoastCARE, a programme of the National Department of Environmental Affairs and Tourism, decided to investigate the possibility of implementing a Blue Flag campaign in South Africa.
 At that stage Blue Flag was a European award scheme seeking to reward local authorities for providing safe and clean beaches and marinas.
 The first Blue Flags were awarded in France in 1985.
 In 1987 the Foundation for Environmental Education in Europe (FEEE) took over the organisation of the campaign with support from the Commission of European Communities.
 In 1988, the campaign had spread to eight other countries (Denmark, Germany, Greece, Ireland, Italy, Portugal, Spain and the United Kingdom) and 391 Blue Flag awards were given.
 Ten years later, in 1998, there were 1927 beaches and 572 marinas in 19 European countries flying the Blue Flag.